ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/spending.md

 cap-icon: "/img/CAP_icons/Icon_Improving_Outcomes_gray.png" #icon that appears next to title

 #***********************FLOATING BOX SECTION*****************************
-quote: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In ac velit et neque tincidunt sagittis.
-Aliquam eget lacinia sapien." #appears in the gray text box
+quote: "Improving IT spend transparency is critical to improving business end-to-end, from the idea to the acquisition to what we actually deliver." #appears in the gray text box
-quote-author: "CAP Goal Leader"
+quote-author: "Suzette Kent, Federal CIO"
 current-action-plan: "/CAP/action_plans/FY2018_Q4_Federal_IT_Spending_Transparency.pdf"
 #***********************FLOATING BOX SECTION*****************************